|Gable:||Vertical, triangular termination to a roof.|

 Hammer-beam carpentry seems to have developed from two distinct structural nodes.
 In the early fourteenth century, aisled construction was the source (see Fig. a) - the hammer-beam brackets replacing arcade posts.
 Very few of examples of this type of construction are known.
 Following the completion of Hugh Herland’s Westminster Hall (c.
 1398), there was an explosion in hammer-beam roof construction, thenceforth based on principal rafter carpentry.

-Notable examples of hammer-beam roofs are: Pilgrims’ Hall, Winchester (c.
+Notable examples of hammer-beam roofs are: Pilgrims’ Hall, Winchester, an adaption of aisled construction (c.
 1310); Westminster Hall (begun 1393); St Mary’s, Bury St Edmunds (c.
 1430); the nave and north aisle of Wymondham Abbey (mid to late fifteenth-century); (see illustrations and Fig. b below).

 Double hammer-beam roof: roof with two tiers of hammer beams.
 Often - but not always - the upper tier is non-structural.